Presskopp/unwanted-cleaner/README.md

 == Installation ==

 Upload the plugin to your blog/website, activate it.
-To manage the list of unwanted plugins, go to Settings > Unwanted Cleaner
+To manage the list of unwanted plugins and themes, click the Unwanted Cleaner icon in the Admin Menu

 == Frequently Asked Questions ==